8 Key Industries to Consider While Exploring Maryland Trade Schools & Colleges

 - Marine engineers and naval architects—386

 Maryland is considered an ideal state for manufacturing due to several factors, including its location in one of the busiest corridors in the nation.
 Manufacturers have access to a deep-water port, four foreign trade zones, four international airports, five major highways, and two rail lines.
-And 60 percent of Maryland's manufacturers are considered advanced, meaning that they produce high-tech products like electronics, aeronautics, software, and aircraft engines.3
+According to MDOC, about 60 percent of Maryland's manufacturers are considered advanced, meaning that they produce high-tech products like electronics, aeronautics, software, and aircraft engines.

-There are around 3,900 manufacturing businesses supporting almost 105,000 jobs in which the annual salary is $78,400, on average.3 A large number of positions can be found in the areas of computer and electronic, food, chemical, plastic and rubber, and fabricated-metal product manufacturing.
+MDOC also says that there are around 4,000 manufacturing businesses supporting almost 105,000 jobs in which the annual salary is $78,400, on average.
+A large number of positions can be found in the areas of computer and electronic, food, chemical, plastic and rubber, and fabricated-metal product manufacturing.
 And many occupations are expecting a large number of openings during the 2016-to-2026 period.
-Check out a few of these examples:4
+Check out a few of these examples:

 - Food processing workers—13,953

 - Structural metal fabricators and fitters—716